explodinglabs/jsonrpcserver/doc/index.rst

 .. important::

-    Use either positional or keyword parameters, but not both in the same method - this is a requirement of the JSON-RPC `specs
+    Use either positional or keyword parameters, but not both in the same method.
+This is a requirement of the JSON-RPC `specs
     <http://www.jsonrpc.org/specification#parameter_structures>`_.

 Dispatching to your methods